 A brake job involving replacing the pads, rotor, and caliper can cost between $300 and $900.

-However, you could spend up to $1000 or more for a complete break task, depending on your car make or model.
+However, you could spend up to $1,000 or more for a complete break task, depending on your car’s make or model.

-While you can drive without a brake, know it’s hazardous.
-Your life, vehicle, and life of others might be in danger, at the least you may end up damaging your vehicle.
+While you can drive without brakes, know it’s hazardous.
+Your life and the lives of others might be in danger, at the least you may end up damaging your vehicle.

-It takes just one mistake from your end to get yourself screwed.
+It takes just one mistake from your end to get yourself in trouble.